 A student may also be dismissed from her/his program for other reasons stated in the Xavier University of Louisiana Student Handbook, such as academic misconduct, illegal, fraudulent or unethical behavior, and threats to health and/or safety, among others.
-A link to the Student Handbook is provided below.
-Please familiarize yourself with these policies.
+Handbook is provided Please familiarize yourself with these policies.